AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 Create a pull request from GitHub and merge main into prod

-Please see below of the codebuild project.
+Please see below a screen shot of the Codebuild project.

 ![codebuild built](https://user-images.githubusercontent.com/129978840/233245850-8f0be418-6f34-428a-9f14-15a60fccc4b8.png)

 ### IAM Service Role Permissions